When a child’s life becomes riskier

 Alcohol, other drugs and sexual abuse and exploitation

-Having a parent who has problematic alcohol and other drugs use can increase the risks to a child of sexual abuse and exploitation in the following ways:
+Having a parent who has problematic alcohol and other drugs use can increase the risk of sexual abuse and exploitation of a child in the following ways:

 Read more about child sexual abuse in the practice kit Child sexual abuse.